Taskeract Taskeract

 Soft-deleted sessions can be restored from the Deleted tab in Project Properties.
 Each deleted session shows its title, agent type, branch name with a status badge (local, remote, or gone), and any associated pull request.

-Each deleted session has a History button to view its terminal output without restoring.
-The history view includes full search (/) and copy (v + y) support.
+Each deleted session has History and Recording buttons so you can inspect its terminal output or replay the full recording without restoring it.
+The history view includes full search (/) and copy (v + y) support, and the recording view supports Continue From Here to create a new child session from the selected point.

 Click Restore to bring a session back.
 Taskeract recreates the worktree from the existing branch — whether it still exists locally, only on the remote, or needs to be created fresh — and the session reappears in the sidebar.